 Steven K. Wellman is privileged to serve as the CEO of Jenkins Fenstermaker in Huntington, West Virginia (WV).
 A highly respected West Virginia workers’ compensation attorney, Steve is recognized by his peers and clients for his many accomplishments over 20 years of service in the legal profession.

-Steve has been recognized annually since 2013 in The Best Lawyers in America© for his expertise in the area of Workers' Compensation Law – Employers, and in 2019 he was selected “Lawyer of the Year” in Workers’ Compensation – Employers in the greater Charleston, WV area.
+Steve has been recognized annually since 2013 in The Best Lawyers in America© for his expertise in the area of Workers' Compensation Law – Employers, and in 2019, and again in 2023, he was selected “Lawyer of the Year” in Workers’ Compensation – Employers in the greater Charleston, WV area.
 In 2015, he received the highest and most prestigious peer rating of "AV Preeminent" in Martindale Hubbell.
 In 2023 Steve was inducted into the College of Workers’ Compensation Lawyers.
 Over the years, Steve has also been a frequent speaker and presenter at conferences and seminars regarding all facets of workers' compensation in West Virginia.
 He presents in-house seminars on relevant topics related to workers’ compensation for current clients regularly.